particle-iot/docs/src/content/reference/device-os/firmware.md

 Gen 3 devices (Argon, Boron, and Xenon) support Bluetooth LE (BLE) in both peripheral and central modes.
 For more information about BLE, see the [BLE Tutorial](/tutorials/device-os/bluetooth-le/).

+BLE is intended for low data rate sensor applications.
+Particle devices do not support Bluetooth A2DP and can't be used with Bluetooth headsets, speakers, and other audio devices.

+The mesh networking in Gen 3 devices is Thread Mesh (6LoWPAN over 802.15.4).
+While it uses the same 2.4 GHz radio spectrum as Bluetooth 5 mesh, they are different and not compatible.
+Particle devices do not support Bluetooth 5 mesh.

+The BLE protocol shares the same antenna as the mesh radio, and can use the built-in chip or trace antenna, or an external antenna if you have installed and configured one.

+The B Series  SoM (system-on-a-module) requires the external BLE/Mesh antenna connected to the **BT** connector.
+The SoMs do not have built-in antennas.

+BLE requires Device OS 1.3.0 or later.

 ### BLE Class

-#### advertise()
+#### BLE.advertise()

-A BLE peripheral periodically publishes data to all nearby devices using advertising.
-Once you've set up the BleAdvertisingData object, call BLE.advertise() to continuously advertise the data to all BLE devices scanning for it.
+A BLE peripheral can periodically publish data to all nearby devices using advertising.
+Once you've set up the [`BleAdvertisingData`](/reference/device-os/firmware/#bleadvertisingdata) object, call `BLE.advertise()` to continuously advertise the data to all BLE devices scanning for it.

 Optionally, you can provide a scanResponse data object.
 If provided, the central device can ask for it during the scan process.
 Both the advertising data and scan data are public - any device can see and request the data without authentication.